kuwisdelu/MSIResearch/README.md

 #### 4. Add your private key to the ssh-agent:

-On macOS, you can do:
+On macOS, if you used a passphrase, you can do:

 `ssh-add --apple-use-keychain ~/.ssh/id_ed25519`